Title

 A comprehensive Philippine law on the disposal of dead persons, implemented in 1996, provides regulations and requirements for burial and cremation, sewage disposal, solid waste management, vermin control, shipment of remains, grave requirements, cost of burial, medico-legal cases, disinterment or exhumation, closure and removal of cemeteries, establishment and operation of crematoriums, and sanitary permits, personnel requirements, and inspections for funeral establishments.

-These rules apply to all crematories, funeral and embalming establishments, medical and research institutions, undertakers, embalmers, public and private burial grounds, and other similar institutions operated by government or private entities.
+The rules apply to crematories, funeral and embalming establishments, medical and research institutions, undertakers and embalmers, public and private burial grounds, and other similar institutions, whether operated by government agencies/instrumentalities (including GOCCs), private organizations/firms/individuals, or other entities.

-Graves must be at least one and one-half (1.5) meters deep and be well-filled and firm.
-Remains should not be buried in areas where the water table is less than two (2) meters from the natural ground surface.
+Graves must be at least 1.5 meters deep and filled well and firmly.
+No remains may be buried in a grave where the water table is less than 2 meters deep from the natural ground surface.

 Analyze Cases Smarter, Faster